mohamed-mkh15/ML2023_Project_Team34_VectorMapNetImplementation/README.md

 # ML2023_Project_Team34_VectorMapNetImplementation
 This repo includes the code, report, and presentation for the final project of the machine learning course at Skoltech.
+It also includes a colab for the Map_merge algorithm that's still under developing.

 The results are shown for the main code using their checkpoint and our implementation for it.